chapel-lang/ChapelExamplesAndTeachingMaterials/monthly-meeting-notes.md

 Nelson: people start learning programming with very simple things, and only later -- once they get used to the tool -- they step into compute-intensive and parallel topics.
 Possibly, we could show people that very simple, non-HPC things can be done easily in Chapel, e.g. associative arrays.
-Chapel is very easy to learn, and we should devote time to teaching simple things in Chapel, so that poeoople are drawn to the language for simple needs.
-Only later they will use for compute-intensive problems.
+Chapel is very easy to learn, and we should devote time to teaching simple things in Chapel, so that people are drawn to the language for simple needs.
+Only later will they use it for compute-intensive problems.

 Engin: Re potential false-sharing behavior difference, I don't have a good idea, but just speculating, Chapel arrays are default-initialized.
 Moreover, that initialization is done in parallel.
 Say, you have array of